 Vail Valley Colorado, USA Travel Guide

 Discover charming towns and popular attractions within easy reach of Vail.
-Consider making reservations for experiences through GetYourGuide Day Trips.
+Consider booking experiences through GetYourGuide Day Trips.

 Glenwood Springs, approximately 1 hour west, offers world-renowned hot springs and Glenwood Caverns Adventure Park.
-Leadville, about 1.5 a few hours south, is North America's highest incorporated an urban area with a rich mining history.
+Leadville, about 1.5 a few hours to the south, is North America's highest incorporated city with a rich mining history.
 Frisco, Dillon, and Silverthorne, 30-40 minutes east, feature Dillon Reservoir and outlet shopping.
-Breckenridge, about 1 hour east, is a historic mining a local group with a popular ski resort.
+Breckenridge, about 1 hour east, is a historic mining a community with a popular ski resort.

 Discover serene parks, scenic landscapes, and based on the season wonders beyond the main resort.

-Explore tranquil state parks and pristine wilderness areas.
+Explore tranquil state parks and pristine wild areas.

 Vast panoramas and calm waters await exploration.

-Look into including extra days to explore more of Colorado'its various regions.
+Look into including extra days to explore more of Colorado'the diverse areas of.

 2-3 days for alpine landscapes, hiking, wildlife.
 Trail Ridge The path is scenic (seasonal).

-1-2 days for cities, museums, breweries, dining, cultural attractions.
+1-2 days for urban centers, museums, breweries, dining, cultural attractions.

 High-end dining, shopping, plus classic Maroon Bells natural beauty.